 - Accepts your residency/fellowship/employment contract as proof of how much money you will earn in the future.
 Usually, conventional mortgage underwriters look backward at your earning history in efforts to determine if you’ll be able to afford your monthly loan payment.

 - Might call on you to open an account with the originating bank to be eligible for a loan.
 Forcing you to open an account is a way for the bank to ensure you’ll be doing business other than your physician loan with them.

-- May be used by a resident or practicing physician.
+- May be used by residents, fellows or practicing physicians.
 This is the case at 90% of the banks that offer physician loans.

 - Can be used for most property types (single family and townhomes), but in certain cities and regions, you may not be eligible to purchase a condo with a physician mortgage.

 - Does not distinguish between a conventional mortgage loan and a jumbo loan.
 Most banks will charge higher rates and fees on anything over $417,000, which is considered a riskier product, thus the name “jumbo”.
 A point of note: not all banks that offer the doctor loan program offer jumbo loans.

 - In some cases, lending guidelines may allow you to use money you receive as a gift for a down payment, cash reserves or miscellaneous closing costs.